Sylvia Plath and a Summary of "The Night Dances"

 Sylvia Plath's outpouring of poetry in the final few months before her tragic death in February 1963, were gathered into the book Ariel, one of modern literature's most evocative works.

 With the breakup of her celebrated marriage to Ted Hughes, the English poet, Sylvia was alone with her children for the first time.
 Powerful poems came thick and fast.
 She wrote two, even three a day.

 'These poems are playing Russian roulette', wrote poet Robert Lowell in his introduction to Ariel in 1965.

-Picture the mother of two quietly waking up in the silent haze of dawn without disturbing her two children, sitting down at the table to write her poems, fuelled by volatile emotional energy.
+Picture the mother of two quietly waking up in the silent haze of dawn without disturbing her two children, sitting down at the table to write her poems, fueled by volatile emotional energy.

 It's not our place to speculate or judge.
 All we can do is read her work and marvel at the language and bravery on show in her poems.
 As one reviewer of the time suggested: